 Could EIGI's size cause it to be more volatile?

-Endurance International Group Holdings is a small cap stock with a market capitalisation of US$723m.
-Most companies this size are actively traded.
+With a market capitalisation of US$754m, Endurance International Group Holdings is a small cap stock.
+However, it is big enough to catch the attention of professional investors.
 It's not particularly surprising that it has a higher beta than the overall market.
 That's because it takes less money to influence the share price of a smaller company, than a bigger company.

 What this means for you:

 Since Endurance International Group Holdings tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
-This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Endurance International Group Holdings’s financial health and performance track record.
+In order to fully understand whether EIGI is a good investment for you, we also need to consider important company-specific fundamentals such as Endurance International Group Holdings’s financial health and performance track record.
 I highly recommend you dive deeper by considering the following:

 - Future Outlook: What are well-informed industry analysts predicting for EIGI’s future growth?
 Take a look at our free research report of analyst consensus for EIGI’s outlook.